fedimint/fedimint/README.md

     fetch             Fetch (re-)issued coins and finalize issuance process help              Prints this message or the help of the given subcommand(s) info              Display wallet info (holdings, tiers)
-    ln-pay            Pay a lightning invoice via a gateway peg-in            Issue tokens in exchange for a peg-in proof (not yet implemented, just creates coins) peg-in-address    Generate a new peg-in address, funds sent to it can later be claimed
+    ln-invoice        Create a lightning invoice to receive payment via gateway ln-pay            Pay a lightning invoice via a gateway peg-in            Issue tokens in exchange for a peg-in proof (not yet implemented, just creates coins) peg-in-address    Generate a new peg-in address, funds sent to it can later be claimed